Horlawhumy-dev/djangoheroku/index.md

         student.delete()
         return redirect('/')
 ```
-Inside the `urls.py` file for the `account` app, the routes for the application will be there and of the logic below.
+Inside the `urls.py` file for the `account` app, the routes for the application will be configured there.
 ```
     path('form/', views.account_view, name="form"),
     path('delete/<str:pk>/', views.delete, name="delete")
 ```

 With these that we have done so far, it is time to the connect to `students` app too.
-As we have been doing, quickly navigate to the app and create the `urls.py` file and configure the route.
-This route will serve our index page to clients and use the path below.
+As we have been doing, quickly navigate to the app and create the `urls.py` file for the configuration of the routes.
+This route will serve as index page to users.

 ```
     app_name = 'students'